How to use a Fire tablet to Alexa video call your family

 - Select their number or the Alexa audio call or video call buttons

-To start a video call from a compatible Fire tablet, just open the Alexa app, then select the Communicate tab and find your contact, and tap the video call icon.
+To start a video call from a compatible Fire tablet or mobile device, just open the Alexa app, then select the Communicate tab and find your contact, and tap the video call icon.
 That's it.
 Of course, to end a video call, just select the End button on-screen.

 If you've ever felt the need to ping a Fire tablet owner without their permission, in the moment, you can do that, too.
 Fire HD 8 and Fire HD 10 owners can receive Drop In video calls from Alexa devices with displays and cameras, like Echo Show and Echo Spot.
 This is a hands-free way to connect to Alexa devices instantly, without having to wait for the person on the other end to answer.